 Resident Preliminary Remediation Goals for Fish

-The user should note that for each land use and exposure route combination, a definition table precedes the result table.
-The user may review the definition table to ensure that the appropriate criteria have been selected.
+Note that for each land use and exposure route combination, a definition table precedes the result table.
+Review the definition table to ensure that the appropriate criteria have been selected.

-Use these results to compare the maximum detected analyte concentrations from the Site A data against the residential risk-based PRGs for water and fish.
-The user should note the source of the toxicity values used in the PRG calculation to be sure the sources are acceptable to local authorities.
+Use these results to compare the maximum detected analyte concentrations from Site A data against the residential risk-based PRGs for water and fish.
+Note the source of the toxicity values used in the PRG calculation to be sure the sources are acceptable to local authorities.

 The most protective of the cancer and noncancer PRGS are selected for screening.
-Note that for toluene, the maximum detected concentration (4.3 µ/L)at Site A is below the residential tapwater PRG of 1.93E+03 µ/L; therefore this analyte is not a COPC.
+Note that for toluene, the maximum detected concentration (4.3 µ/gL) at Site A is below the residential tapwater PRG of 1.10E+03 µg/L; therefore this analyte is not a COPC.
 All other analytes have concentrations above their corresponding PRGs and are considered to be COPCs (in this tutorial).

 Once the chemicals of potential concern (COPCs) for Site A have been determined using the background and PRG screens, the toxicity assessment is conducted.
 The purpose of the toxicity assessment is to consider the types of adverse health or environmental effects associated with chemical exposures, the relationship between magnitude of exposure and adverse effects, and related uncertainties.
 In the toxicity assessment, the toxicity values for each COPC are identified and retrieved from the Risk Assessment Information System (RAIS).
 There are many types of toxicity values that come from many sources.